 Two distinct and opposite techniques are used in translating the New Testament from the Greek.
 The “Modern Literal Version” is the first type, a ‘literal’ translation sometimes called ‘word for word’ translation.
 The second and most common in the past 30 years is to paraphrase the Greek into English (dynamic equivalence, free style, better than a word for word, or some other fancy wording), all of which are just lame excuses for sloppy translation principles.
 Any form of paraphrasing would make the opinions of the translators your ‘Word of God.’
 They read like the newspaper and contain less wording than a ‘word for word’ translation.
 The goal of everyone who worked on the “Modern Literal Version” was to keep any form of commentary or paraphrase out of this translation as is humanly possible.
 Since there is no denomination or publishing company behind the MLV and it was never made for profit, the only uninspired traditions kept in the MLV are: punctuation and capitalization; chapter and verse numbers; and book order (very much to our distaste).
 How many other translations can claim that especially in book form?

 If you, the reader, have some questions, corrections, or suggestions about the translation itself, please email the translation team at email@example.com with subject line MLV or gmail may put your email in SPAM (the reason we don't use the official email address provided by the ISP of the MLV website).

 Contents of this module:

-The 2017 Edition of the Modern Literal Version - both Old and New Testaments.
+The 2019 Update of the Modern Literal Version - both Old and New Testaments.

 - Old Testament updated to better reflect the original language.